Hearing Loss Treatment in Palm Harbor, FL

 Sleep apnea does not only affect your sleep.
 This condition also increases your risk of losing your hearing due to the effects of the vascular supply to the inner ear.
-A study conducted by American Thoracic Society, showed that people with sleep apnea had a 31% increased risk of high frequency impairment, and 90% of people had an increased risk of low frequency hearing impairment.
+A study conducted by the American Thoracic Society showed that people with sleep apnea had a 31% increased risk of high-frequency impairment, and 90% of people had an increased risk of low-frequency hearing impairment.

 Due to smoking’s effect on the vascular supply to the auditory system, smoking can cause hearing loss in both smokers and people who live with smokers.

 Pain relievers like ibuprofen can reduce blood flow to the cochlea, which can lead to impaired hearing.
 They can also impact the structures that protect the cochlea.

 Popping your ears on an airplane or in an elevator might make your ears feel better, but the pressure can result in a torn eardrum and damaged hearing.

 If you notice that your hearing is impaired, do not panic.
 This could be caused by NIHL, impacted ear wax, an ear infection, or some other simple source.
 An experienced Ear Nose and Throat doctor or audiologist will perform several tests to determine what is causing the issue.